tangentsoft/pidp8i/doc/class-os8script.md

     reply = os8.check_and_run ("myprog_main", "R MYPROG", "")
     os8.simh.os8_test_result (reply, "Command Decoder Prompt", "start_myprog")

+(Notice we left the script file blank, and defaulted to the OS/8 replies arrays.)
 If we didn't get the Command Decoder prompt, because MYPROG wasn't found we'd get something like this: